News

 “I had never written a children’s story, so I turned to the classics like the Brothers Grimm, where a beautiful maiden is rescued by a handsome and powerful male hero.
 The contrast between them and the Miwok, female-centric tales was obvious, but the most noticeable thing is the level of violence and gruesome deaths in the classic fairy tales.”

-Outstanding Voices: Graton Rancheria Resort and Casino’s Greg Sarris believes equality is all about inclusion
+Outstanding Voices: Graton Rancheria Resort and Casino’s Greg Sarris believe equality is all about inclusion

 A writer and academic who has taught at UCLA, Loyola Marymount University and Sonoma State University, Sarris helped lead the Graton Rancheria tribe’s restoration as a federally recognized American Indian nation